atlassian/data-center-helm-charts/docs/EKS_SETUP.md

 1. [Geographical region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) - where will the cluster reside
 2. [EC2 instance type](https://aws.amazon.com/ec2/instance-types/) - the instance type to be used for the nodes that make up the cluster
-3. Number of nodes - the number of physical nodes that form the cluster
+3. Number of nodes - Guidance on the resource dimensions that should be used for these nodes can be found [here](https://github.com/atlassian-labs/data-center-helm-charts/blob/master/docs/resource_management/REQUESTS_AND_LIMITS.md)

+> Having established a cluster continue with provisioning the [pre-requisite infrastructure](PREREQUISITES.md)